yonkahlon/Zenject/README.md

     For some benchmarks on Zenject versus other DI frameworks, see [here](https://github.com/svermeulen/IocPerformance/tree/Zenject).

+    Zenject should also produce zero per-frame heap allocations.

 * **<a id="net-framework"></a>Can I use .NET framework 4.0 and above?**

     By default Unity uses .NET framework 3.5 and so Zenject assumes that this is what you want.
 If you are compiling Zenject with a version greater than this, this is fine, but you'll have to either delete or comment out the contents of Func.cs.